learn-co-curriculum/java-coupling-cohesion/README.md

 ## Introduction

 When we create an application in Java, we want to make sure that it is easy to maintain.
-Far too often do programmers spend more hours needed updating code.
+Far too often do programmers spend more hours updating code than needed.
 In the late 1960s, Larry Constantine developed two concepts to help design better software - coupling and cohesion.
 These concepts are now standard terms in the software engineering community.